COMINT (The Americans): Plot

 On their mission, Philip and Elizabeth argue in the car about the FBI contractor.
 Elizabeth confirms that FBI agents are tailing them two cars behind.
 Philip brakes suddenly, causing the FBI vehicle to rear-end an elderly woman's car in between them.
 The FBI agents go to a garage to get their car repaired, while Philip pretends to need repairs on his vehicle.
 His car is placed on an adjacent lift.
 While both cars are on lifts and Philip is distracting the mechanic and FBI agents below the cars, Elizabeth, hiding in the trunk of Philip's car, gets out and, out of view, climbs into the FBI agents' trunk.
 She finds the encryption card she needs, but is unable to leave as the car has been fixed.
 She is driven in the trunk to the FBI headquarters, but escapes and meets Philip outside.

 Stan is at home learning Russian by tape when his wife, Sandra (Susan Misner), tries to bring him to bed, but he declines.
 She reminds him of happier times, but he declines again and continues to listen to the tape.
 The next day, Nina, in Vasili's office giving him oral sex under his desk, overhears Arkady Ivanovich (Lev Gorn) tell Vasili that they have the encryption codes.
 Vasili tells him to organize a meet for the next day with Dorwin.
 Nina tells Stan this and the FBI has the codes changed.

 Hearing static, Arkady tells Vasili that the FBI must have changed the codes and that Dorwin may be leading him into a trap.
 Vasili goes anyway, leading the FBI to follow him.
 At the same time, Dorwin is in another location.
 He is shot in the head and killed by Elizabeth.
 Philip meets Claudia, who tells him that there is a mole working for the FBI.

 Production

+Development

-The episode was written by Melissa James Gibson and directed by Holly Dale.
+In February 2013, FX confirmed that the fifth episode of the series would be titled "COMINT", and that it would be written by Melissa James Gibson, and directed by Holly Dale.
+This was Gibson's first writing credit, Dale's first directing credit.

 Reception

-In its original American broadcast on February 27, 2013, "COMINT" was watched by 1.44 million viewers, according to Nielsen ratings.
+Viewers

+In its original American broadcast, "COMINT" was seen by an estimated 1.44 million household viewers with a 0.5 in the 18–49 demographics.
+This means that 0.5 percent of all households with televisions watched the episode.
+This was a 25% decrease in viewership from the previous episode, which was watched by 1.91 million household viewers with a 0.8 in the 18–49 demographics.